google/closure-templates/documentation/reference/print-directives.md

 This can insert `<wbr>` tags into content if there are more than `NNN` characters between word breaks.

-### `|noAutoescape` {#noAutoescape}

-Disables the autoescaper for a particular print statement.
-This is disallowed when using `autoescape="strict"` (the default), but may be used in older templates.

-This will allow all content through with the exception of content that has been explicitly marked with `kind="text"` such content is explicitly unsafe and will be replaced with the innocuous text `zSoyz`.

 ### `|truncate` {#truncate}

 **IMPORTANT**: This print directive is generally unadvisable.